Winter biking, cold-weather biking, or winter cycling consists of riding a bike during the months when the road is covered with ice or snow.

 List of Winter Cycling Gear You’ll Need for Winter Cycling

 Winter cycling requires special gear and accessories to make it safe and fun.
-You won’t enjoy your ride if your hands and feet are freezing, and it would be hazardous to ride during winter without the proper lighting equipment as light is scarce.
+You won’t enjoy your ride if your hands and feet are freezing, and cycling in winter would be hazardous without the proper lighting equipment as light is scarce.

 Keep in mind that your winter cycling gear has to keep you safe and warm and still allow you to perform the necessary repairs and movements.